Photo credit: Sun setting over Sydney Harbour in Summer - Destination NSW

 Please share this Call for Abstracts with your networks.

 ERA 2019 will be held at the University of New South Wales.

-Online conference registration will open in June.
-Registration includes full-day conference and early-evening reception on Monday 4 November, and a post-conferenence workshop on the morning of Tuesday 5 November.
+Registration includes the full-day conference and early-evening reception on Monday 4 November, and a post-conferenence workshop on the morning of Tuesday 5 November.

 Renae Ryan is a Professor of Biochemical Pharmacology at the University of Sydney where she leads a research team investigating the molecular mechanisms of amino acid transporters and their role in diseases such as episodes of ataxia, chronic pain and cancer.
 She is the Academic Director of the Science in Australia Gender Equality (SAGE) Program at the University of Sydney and was the inaugural Chiar of the Sydney Medical School Gender Equity Committee.
 Renae is passionate about improving diversity and includion in higher education, health and medicine and creating a culture where all can fully engage and contribute.

 Marian Baird is a Professor of Gender and Employement Relations, Head of the Discipline of Work and Organisational Studies, and Co-Director of the Women, Work and Leadership Research Group in the University of Sydney Business School.